warmana/cloudant-docs-fork/docs2017/src/tutorials/create_database.md

 # Space out the results.
 print "----\n"

+# 4. Retrieving a complete list of the documents.

 # Simple and minimal retrieval of the first
 # document in the database.